 Why is Automated Method Better than the Manual One?

-The best part about the Automated method is that you need not be an expert tech geek to perform it.
+The best part about the automated method is that you need not be an expert or a tech geek to perform it.
 You can perform it as perfectly, even if you are from a non-technical background.
 Follow the simple guidelines and read the instructions mentioned in the blog carefully, that’s it.

-The Automated method saves your efforts and a lot of time which you would have invested.
+The automated method saves your efforts and a lot of time which you would have invested in the manual ones.
 The software is designed to provide the ease of operation and to save the user from a lot of hassles.
 For that, there are several options available in the software which allows you to perform the task efficiently and as per your requirements.

 For a better understanding of the software, you can also go for the Trial version which is totally free and allows you to save 25 items per folder.

 EDB files are made using many B-trees.
 The reason for creating it with B-trees is to have quick access.
 It is easier and better to Convert EDB mailbox to PST.
 You can repair all the errors in the exchange mailboxes, public folders, and transport server queue database with either manual or automated method.
+Owing to multiple limitations of manual methods, we decided to go for a professional tool in this blog.
 Recoveryfix for Exchange Server Recovery software is the unmatchable solution for your corrupt EDB file, with its advanced features and smooth operation it provides recovery with no headaches.

 Read Related Blog